Lugsail lag windows for estimating time-average covariance matrices: Practical considerations

+Figure~\ref{fig:persis} plots the relative bias (bias divided by truth) of the univariate BM estimator for moderate, high, and extreme correlation autoregressive processes under the different lugsail settings.
+For moderate correlation, the original BM estimator exhibits small but noticeable negative bias.
+The zero lugsail corrects for most (but not all) of the negative bias while the adapt lugsail demonstrates minimal positive bias and is recommended in such situations.

+The adapt lugsail performs bias-adjustment as a function of the data, $n$.
+In small samples, bias is significant, so $c_n$ should be large to allow for a larger offset.
+For large $n$, the second-order bias is negligible, so $c_n$ and $r$ can be chosen so as to yield zero bias in the first-order term.
+Thus, we choose $c_n\downarrow c:= r^{-q}$, implying that the adapt lugsail lag window will converge to zero-bias lag windows as $n$ increases.
+The rate of decay to $c$ should be slow enough to demonstrate this trade-off, which we set as

+This choice is similar in spirit to the jackknifed estimators of \cite{ding:alex:2015}.
+By Assumption~\ref{ass:b_increasing}, $c_n^{\text{a}} \to r^{-q}$, and hence converges to the zero-bias lag window.
+We set $r = 2$ ensuring that $r$ is large enough to yield bias adjustment and small enough to control the variance gain.
+These choices of $c_n$ and $r$ yield the adapt lugsail lag window.
+In HAC applications where low to moderate correlation is typical, the use of the adapt lugsail is reasonable.

+For high and extreme correlations in Figure~\ref{fig:persis}, the original BM demonstrates substantial negative bias where the adapt and over lugsails are able to remove the negative bias for large sample sizes, albeit with some overestimation.
+For MCMC, where high and extreme correlation are prevalent (see for example, Section~\ref{sub:bayesian_probit_regression}), a controlled overestimation using over lugsail is often a non-concern as obtaining further samples is relatively easy.
+Thus, here we recommend setting $r = 3$ and $c^{\text{o}} = 2/(1 + r^q)$, which is based on the fact that it is better to overestimate the variance rather than underestimate it \citep{simon:1993}.
+Our choice is based on offsetting the state-of-the-art first-order bias of say, $-m$, since the current literature has been satisfied with this underestimation.
+Specifically, we choose $r$ and $c_n$ to induce a first-order bias in the right direction of $+m$, which decreases the overall negative bias considerably.
+From our bias results, the over lugsail choices of $r$ and $c_n = c^{\text{o}}$ require

+We set $r = 3$ so that for $q = 1$, this yields $c = 1/2$ and for $q = 2$, we get $c = 1/5$.
+Although other choices of $r$ may also be used, smaller choices yield larger $c^{\text{o}}$ increasing the variance of the estimator and larger choices are practically inconvenient as they require $b$ to be large enough so that $b/r$ is large enough.
+Empirically $r = 3$ provides a good balance between these trade-offs.
+The online supplement presents variances of the estimators for these choices of $r$ and $c$ along with general expressions.

 An additional practical concern is that finite sample estimates of $\Sigma$ may not be positive-definite.
 In fact, Bartlett, QS, and BM estimators are only guaranteed to be positive-semidefinite.
-Further, the TH estimator and lugsail estimators can have negative eigenvalues in finite samples.
-To ensure positive-definite estimates of $\Sigma$, we provide an adjusted estimator that retains the large sample properties of the original similar to \cite{jen:pol:2015}.
+Further, TH and lugsail estimators can have negative eigenvalues.
+To ensure positive-definiteness, we provide an adjusted estimator that retains the large sample properties of the original similar to \cite{jen:pol:2015}.